-Iona University supports the right of all members of the College community (students, faculty, and staff) as individuals or as organizations to examine, discuss, and share ideas and to express opinions on its campus.
+Iona University supports the right of all members of the University community (students, faculty, and staff) as individuals or as organizations to examine, discuss, and share ideas and to express opinions on its campus.
 This is best accomplished when expressions of ideas are respectful, civil, and value the dignity and integrity of all persons.

 In order to preserve a community atmosphere, demonstrations will be aligned with ensuring the tenets of mutual respect and consideration, and approved through clear steps, where the safety and well-being of participants and campus operations are considered.
-This policy sets forth approved College procedures for conducting demonstrations on campus.
+This policy sets forth approved University procedures for conducting demonstrations on campus.

 - Organizers will provide the following information via email to the Director of Campus Safety at least three business days prior to the proposed demonstration:

 - A brief description of the purpose for the demonstration.